Daikanbo

 Isshingyo Sakura

-―It is popular because the park showcases the vivid contrast between pink sakura and yellow canola flowers.
-According to a survey about favorite cherry blossoms in Kyushu, the Isshingyo cherry tree was ranked number three, following Maizuru Park and Kumamoto Castle.
+The tree is especially popular in spring, when its pink blossoms create a striking contrast with the surrounding yellow canola flowers.
+In a survey of favorite cherry blossom spots in Kyushu, the Isshingyo tree ranked third, after Maizuru Park and Kumamoto Castle.

 More about Sakura , Click here.